The evolution of journalism education in France

 Digital learning and remote access to knowledge

-TV presenter
+Broadcast TV presenter

-Shaping digital skills through virtual training
+Shaping employability through virtual training